St Laurence's Church Roof

 Of course, this major project will take time and money.
 While many details remain to be decided, current plans will require the church to be closed from Easter until October 2018, during which time worship will continue in the Parish Centre across the road.
 As a conservation specialist working with a Grade 1 listed building, our architect will be specifying hand-finished tiles, lime-based mortars and other environmentally-friendly materials so that the end result will be a building to grace the heart of Church Stretton for many years to come.

-Now that the official tenders have been received, the total cost of the Roof Repair Project is estimated to be £500,000.
-So far, we have raised £350,060 through donations, pledges and contribution from reserves.
-We are required to raise 80% of the total cost (£400,000) before we can appoint a sub-contractor, so our immediate need is, therefore, to raise a further £49,940 by the beginning of March, either by gifts or pledges.
-We will need to raise a further £100,000 to pay for all of the work, making a total still to raise of £149,940.
+The total cost of the Roof Repair Project is estimated to be £500,000.
+So far, we have raised £396,886 through donations, pledges and contribution from reserves.
+We will need to raise a further £103,114 to pay for all of the work.

 On behalf of the Rector and PCC, thank you for all that you contribute to the work of St Laurence’s Church in our local community.